Christ-Mind-Teachings/cmi-jsb/_til/chap17.md

-Likewise, unless each organ gives up all the intelligence and all the powers with Which I endowed it, to the one purpose of expressing and maintaining the life of My Body in perfect health, the only result can be disorganization, disruption, rebellion, and finally WAR, -- war between the various organs and between their respective cells, and a greater or lesser consequent chaotic condition in My whole Body.
+Likewise, unless each organ gives up all the intelligence and all the powers with Which I endowed it, to the one purpose of expressing and maintaining the life of My Body in perfect health, the only result can be disorganization, disruption, rebellion, and finally WAR, war between the various organs and between their respective cells, and a greater or lesser consequent chaotic condition in My whole Body.

 In My Body of Humanity this would mean war between Nations, which are the Organs of My Body.
-As all war is but acute disease or disharmony, and as My Life, which in Humanity manifests as Impersonal Love, can express only in harmony -- even as in the physical body, It is always utilizing, equalizing and preparing conditions so that It can thus express.
+As all war is but acute disease or disharmony, and as My Life, which in Humanity manifests as Impersonal Love, can express only in harmony &ndash; even as in the physical body, It is always utilizing, equalizing and preparing conditions so that It can thus express.